 So, even though the level of physical exertion associated with the pool isn’t as high as that of other typical sports, the sport is still a top game of precision.

-During the 2016 Olympics, a couple of sports with the same precision level as the pool were included; they are golf, shooting, archery, among others.
+During the 2016 Olympics, a couple of sports with the same precision level as the pool were included; they are golf, shooting, and archery, among others.

 Is pool an Olympic sport